RanjithTom/bank-apis-fintech-test/README.md

-# Fintech Innovation Coding Test
+# This project is for Fintech Innovation Coding Test.

+#Below given the requirements needed for the projects and API developed as per the plan

 ## Intro:
 We have an API towards application developers, which returns information about all the banks which are available for the application.